koncana/SurvivalZombie/README.md

   This is a game in which you have to survive by killing the zombie.
 The speed of the zombie will increase with each shot he receives.

+### Getting Started

+ * Have to change the username and password on the file Connect.java.

+ * Have to create the database (SurvivalZombie.sql).

 ### Controls

  W -> Up